hms-dbmi/pic-sure-all-in-one/hpds_geno_load.md

 If different patients are loaded from different VCF files, any variants in one file but not in the other will be imputed as `0/1` NOT `./1` for any patients not explicitly mapped to a variant

+### Joint Calling

+Joint variant calling is not required; however, it is highly recommended to process the variant data with joint variant calling.
+However, if joint variant calling is not feasible, then merging single-patient VCFs into larger batches using vcftools will suffice.

 ### Multi-allelic variants

 Multi-allelic variants have to be split into multiple rows.
 So if you have: